hortonw/container-service/docs/command.md

     - **files** - Where the file(s) can be found inside the container.
         - **mount** - The name of a mount, which must be defined in this command and must have type "output", into which your container wrote whatever file(s) you intend to upload.
         - **path** - The relative path within a mount at which output files can be found.
 Value can be templatized with input replacement keys.

+# Inputs
+Inputs allow you define what information and objects need to be provided when your Command is resolved before the container is launched.
+They are the way for you to gather all the requirements you need to launch your container: files, command-line arguments, environment variables, etc. Absolutely anything that you need for your container has to either be an input value or, if the input is one of the XNAT object types and the value is a big complex object, be some property or child of an input value.

+## Input Types
+string, boolean, number, file, Project, Subject, Session, Scan, Assessor, Resource, Config More info to come.

+## Parent Inputs
+More info to come.

 # Template Strings
 When you define a Command, you can leave many of the values as "templates".
 These templates are placeholder strings, also known as "replacement keys", which tell the container service "When you launch a container from this Command, you will have values for your inputs; I want you to use one of those values here."